I had a stapedectomy on January 9, 2008. Here is the story. For background I previously posted:

 - Patients often experience dizziness, with nausea and vomiting.
 Some unsteadiness is common during the first few days but should subside in a week.
 There may be brief dizziness on sudden head motion or in bending.
 I had none.

-- There may be occasionally shooting pain.
+- There may occasionally be shooting pain.
 You should not have continual pain.
 There was no pain.

-- Four days before the three week post operative appointment put a few drops of baby oil in the ear canal twice daily to soften any encrustation.
+- Four days before the three-week post-operative appointment put a few drops of baby oil in the ear canal twice daily to soften any encrustation.
 Allow oil to remain five minutes.
 I didn’t do this.
 And I should have.
 Read on.

 I went to the clinic the day before the pre-surgery appointment.
 The photograph below is the hospital across the street from the clinic.